Infrastructurelinuxnvidiajetsonembeddededge-aibenchmarkingtensorrtpytorchonnx

 sync

-Warning: dd can destroy the wrong disk if you choose the wrong device path.
+Warning: dd can destroy the wrong disk if the wrong device path is selected.

 First boot